Chuukese language

 Chuukese (/tʃuːˈkiːz/), also rendered Trukese (/trʌˈkiːz/), is a Chuukic language of the Austronesian language family spoken primarily on the islands of Chuuk in the Caroline Islands in Micronesia.
-There are communities of speakers in Pohnpei, and Guam.
+There are communities of speakers on Pohnpei and Guam.
 Estimates show that there are about 45,900 speakers in Micronesia.

 Classification

 Chuukese is an Austronesian language of the Micronesian subbranch.
-It is one of the dialects making up the Chuukic subgroup of Micronesian languages, together with its close relatives like Woleaian, and Carolinian.
+It is one of the dialects making up the Chuukic subgroup of Micronesian languages, together with its close relatives like Woleaian and Carolinian.

 Phonology

 Chuukese has the unusual feature of permitting word-initial geminate (double) consonants.
 The common ancestor of Western Micronesian languages is believed to have had this feature, but most of its modern descendants have lost it.